yiaver/Discord-dice-bot-Angel/README.md

 # Angel_san
-Bot do discord de rpg
+A rpg dice bot for discord